AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Frame number
 : Frame number increases strictly monotonically in decode order.

-Instantaneous Decidability of Decodability (IDD)
-: The ability to decide, immediately upon receiving the very first packet after packet loss, if the lost packet(s) contained a packet that is needed to decode the information present in that first and following packets.

 Not present indication
 : An indication for a frame, that it is not associated with a given Decode target.